Exploring Iterative Controllable Summarization with Large Language Models: Conclusion

 \section{Conclusion}

 In this work, we systematically explore the controllability of LLMs.
-To this end, we revisit the measurement of various attributes.
-We evaluate the controllability of LLMs via iterative assessment, finding that LLMs struggle more with numeric attribute control than linguistic attributes.
-To address this, we propose a guide-to-explain (GTE) approach, where the model is guided to explain its misalignments through attribute identification and then grounds this explanation to generate better-controlled summaries in subsequent iterations.
-GTE enables LLMs to control challenging numerical attributes with lower failure and fewer iterations.
-Furthermore, we demonstrate the high quality of controlled summaries using various generic summarization evaluation metrics.
+To this end, we revisit the measurement of summary attributes.
+We evaluate the controllability of LLMs via iterative assessment and find that they struggle more with numerical attributes than linguistic ones.
+To address this, we propose GTE, a self-correction-based approach that first instructs the model to identify misaligned attributes and then guides it to explain its own error to generate better-controlled summaries in subsequent iterations.
+GTE enables LLMs to control challenging numerical attributes with lower failure rates and fewer iterations.
+Furthermore, we demonstrate the high quality of controlled summaries using various evaluation metrics.